altera-fpga/altera-fpga.github.io/docs/linux-embedded/drivers/sd-emmc/sd-emmc.md

 ³ This mode may not be functional in Agilex™ 5 ES device.
 Please refer to the [Known Issues](#known-issues) section for more details.

 ⁴ The **sdhci-caps** and **sdhci-caps-mask** device tree parameters are used to override the value of the SRS16 and SRS17 capabilities registers in the SD/eMMC controller.
 The clock frequency value defined in **SRS16.BSDCLK** or the overridden value set by **sdhci-caps/sdhci-caps-mask** parameters **MUST** match the value defined for the **SOFT PHY** clock in the hardware design hence this is used as reference to calculate the clock divider value needed to get final clock frequency for the operation mode selected.
-In Agilex 5 Engineering Samples the **SRS16.BSDCLK** value is set to 50 MHz, so this value must be overridden with the **sdhci-caps/sdhci-caps-mask** parameters if wanted to run at higher frequency.
-In the Agilex 5 production silicon, the **SRS16.BSDCLK** value is set to 200 MHz, so if your project needs to run at a different frequency, this value must be also overridden with the **sdhci-caps/sdhci-caps-mask** parameters.
+In Agilex™ 5 Engineering Samples the **SRS16.BSDCLK** value is set to 50 MHz, so this value must be overridden with the **sdhci-caps/sdhci-caps-mask** parameters if wanted to run at higher frequency.
+In the Agilex™ 5 production silicon, the **SRS16.BSDCLK** value is set to 200 MHz, so if your project needs to run at a different frequency, this value must be also overridden with the **sdhci-caps/sdhci-caps-mask** parameters.

-**Note:** The PHY parameters defined in the device tree, were calculated to match the clock configuration in the GHRD (which uses a SOFT PHY clock of 200 MHz).
+**Note:** The default PHY parameters defined in the device trees, were calculated to match the clock configuration in the hardware reference design (which uses a SOFT PHY clock of 200 MHz).
 For any other SOFT PHY clock frequency, the parameters need to be adjusted.
+Alternatively to the PHY parameters update and specifically for the case of SD High Speed mode, you can enable a PHY tunning mechanism, which consist on a runtime calibration process dedicated to finding the optimal data sampling point.
+Please refer to the  [Known Issues](#known-issues) list for  information about how to enable this tunning mechanism.

 ## Test Procedures